 The most difficult part of any task is getting started.
-Sometimes it can feel like you’re at the bottom of a mountain and it’s hard to know how to start climbing.
+Sometimes it can feel like you’re at the bottom of a mountain and it’s difficult to know how to start climbing.

-Finding your next challenge is no different.
-Especially if you’ve not been in the job market for a while, or you’re thinking about doing something different to what you’ve done in the past.
+Finding your next professional challenge is no different.
+Especially if you’ve not been in the job market for a while, or you’re thinking about making a career change.

 We speak to many people who struggle with those first steps.
-Focusing on the right things, and approaching those tasks in a positive way, can make an enormous difference to your progress and outlook.
+But, focusing on the right things, and approaching those tasks in a positive way, can make an big difference to your progress and outlook.

-So, with this in mind, we’ve come up with some useful advice on how to help you land a new job when you’re over 50.
+So, with this in mind, we’ve come up with some useful advice on how to help you land a new job in your 50s, 60s, and beyond.

 1. Decide what you want from your new job role

-Looking for a part-time job, but unsure what sort of work you’d like to do?
-Then why not read our article on top part-time roles?
-Alternatively, if you’re looking for a complete career change and you’re unsure where to start, why not browse our career change guides section to get some ideas?
+If you’re looking for a part-time job but unsure what sort of work you’d like to do, why not read our article on top part-time roles?
+Alternatively, if you’re interested in something completely different to what you do now and you don’t know where to start, you could browse our career change section to get some ideas.

 2. Think about who you know

-The other reason to make the most of your connections is that you may have friends or family members who know (and can introduce you to) the relevant people in the industry you’re looking to enter.
+Another reason to make the most of your connections is that you may have friends or family members who know (and can introduce you to) relevant people in the industry you’re looking to enter.
 This – along with their recommendation – could fast track you through the application process, getting you through to an interview quicker.

 4. Revamp your CV

-The first thing you should do once you’ve considered what sort of job you want to go for is to dig out your old CV.
-Or, if you no longer have one (or never had one for that matter), now’s the time to write one.
+The first thing you should do once you’ve considered what sort of job you want to go for is dig out your old CV.
+Or, if you no longer have one (or never had one, for that matter), now’s the time to write one.

-You should also not be expected to disclose your ethnicity, sexual orientation or age.
-You’re ability to do the job should be all that matters, so allow employers to judge you solely on your skills and experience.
+You should also not be expected to disclose your ethnicity, sexual orientation, or age.
+Your ability to do the job should be all that matters, so allow employers to judge you solely on your skills and experience.

 5. Create a LinkedIn profile

-If it’s been a while since you were last in the market for a job, then you may not yet be aware of the importance of a LinkedIn profile when looking for a professional job.
-LinkedIn is the ultimate social media tool for professional people of all ages who’re looking to stay connected to the latest employment opportunities and information.
+If it’s been a while since you were last in the market for a job, you may not yet be aware of the importance of a LinkedIn profile when looking for a job.
+LinkedIn is the ultimate social media tool for professional people of all ages who are looking to stay connected to the latest employment opportunities and information.

 6. Write a cover letter

-We’re always surprised by how many people do not attach a cover letter – it’s a massive missed opportunity to stand out and demonstrate that you are a serious applicant.
+We’re always surprised by how many people don’t attach a cover letter to their job applications – it’s a massive missed opportunity to stand out and demonstrate that you’re a serious applicant.

-Your cover letter should always highlight your most recent skills, experience and accomplishments and should let the employer know what you could potentially do for their company.
-It’s also your opportunity to tell an employer why it is that you particularly want to work for their company.
+Your cover letter should always highlight your most recent skills, experience, and accomplishments, as well as let the employer know what you could potentially do for their company.
+It’s also your opportunity to tell an employer why you want to work for their company specifically.

 This is your first chance to speak directly to the employer and make a lasting first impression… so make it count!

-Once you start applying for jobs, it’s a good idea to keep track of all your applications e.g. the date you applied, the job title, and the contact details of the recruiter or company.
-Staying organised will not only help you to keep a clear head, but it will also show you the progress you’re making with your job search.
+Once you start applying for jobs, it’s a good idea to keep track of all your applications.
+Note down the date you applied, the job title, and the contact details of the recruiter or company.
+Staying organised will not only help you to keep a clear head, but it’ll also show you the progress you’re making with your job search.

 8. Prepare for every interview

-It’s also important to think about how you present yourself; dress smartly and always wear a smile!
+It’s also important to think about how you present yourself.
+Remember to dress smartly and always wear a smile!
 Showing that you’re approachable and take pride in your appearance will go a long way.
 If you get the job, you could be working closely with your interviewer, so relax and be yourself – let them get to know you on a human level too.

 9. Know your rights